Coleman-Weinberg Abrikosov-Nielsen-Olesen strings: Introduction

 In the sense of the Ginzburg-Landau theory, the potential of the scalar field, $V(\Phi)$ is given as a polynomial form in terms of the order parameter, namely in the Abelian-Higgs model, a polynomial of the $U(1)$ invariant $\Phi^\dagger\Phi=|\Phi|^2$.
 The simplest form is given as $V_{\rm AH}(\Phi)=m^2|\Phi|^2 + \lambda|\Phi|^4$.
 For $m^2<0$ and $\lambda>0$, the potential has a stable vacuum $v_\Phi =\langle \Phi \rangle = \sqrt{-m^2/\lambda}$ which becomes the scale of the masses.
 Within such a setup, it has been shown that the Abelian-Higgs model contains a non-trivial static solution to equations of motion for $\Phi$ and $A_\mu$, the so-called Abrikosov-Nielsen-Olesen (ANO) vortex solution~\cite{ABRIKOSOV1957199,Nielsen:1973cs}.
 A key quantity characterizing the features of the ANO vortex is the ratio between the gauge and scalar masses and is denoted here by $\beta=m_\Phi^2/m_A^2$.
 In case of $\beta<1$, i.e. the lighter scalar boson than the gauge one, superconductors belong to the ``type-I''.
 In this case, vortices attractively interact and then magnetic fluxes gather.
 This fact implies that the type-I superconductors tend to be abruptly destroyed upon applying stronger magnetic field than a certain critical value.
 On the other hand, for $\beta>1$, the gauge boson mass is lighter than the scalar one, for which superconductors belong to the ``type-II''.
 In this case, magnetic fluxes penetrating into superconductors are discretely localized in the form of the Abrikosov lattice, and thus type-II superconductors are robust against magnetic fields.
 Thus, the parameter $\beta$ can be regarded as an indicator of attractive ($\beta<1$) or repulsive ($\beta>1$) interaction between ANO strings, thereby characterizing robustness of superconductors against applied magnetic field.
+There have been many studies investigating the interaction between ANO strings, e.g., \cite{PhysRevB.19.4486,PhysRevB.34.6514,Speight:1996px,Bettencourt:1994kf,PhysRevB.65.224504,PhysRevB.77.144506,PhysRevB.83.054516} (see also Refs~\cite{MacKenzie:2003jp,Auzzi:2007wj,Babaev:2004hk} for vortices in extended models).

 An ANO vortex string in the Abelian-Higgs model is a stable object in the sense of topological invariant which is characterized by the winding number $n$, or more precisely the first homotopy group of the vacuum.
 However, multivortex strings can be unstable.
 Their stability relies on the value $\beta$: For $\beta<1$ those are always stable, while for $\beta>1$ vortex strings with $n>1$ are unstable and decay into $n$ vortex strings~\cite{Goodband:1995rt}.
 In particular, for the critical coupling $\beta=1$, vortex strings feel neither attractive nor repulsive forces, i.e. do not interact with each other and thus multiple vortex configurations are marginally stable for arbitrary $n$.
 In such a case, the system is in the so-called Bogomol'nyi-Prasad-Sommerfield (BPS) state~\cite{Bogomolny:1975de,Prasad:1975kr} corresponding to the lowest bound of the energy, allowing $2n$ moduli parameters constituting the moduli space~\cite{Tong:2005un,Eto:2006pg,Shifman:2007ce,Shifman:2009zz,Tong:2008qd}.